josephxbrick/documentorganizer/README.md

 This plugin updates page numbers, section numbers, callout numbers, and a table of contents in your document.
 This readme describes how to set up your document to use this plugin.

-# Table of contents and page numbering
+# Table of contents, section numbering, and page numbering

 The plugin creates a table of contents (TOC) for artboards on the current Sketch page, organized into sections.
 It will page-number the artboards for you, as well as add legal-style numbering (1.0, 1.1, 2.0) to the titles of the artboards and in to the TOC.
 Here is an example of what that can look like: